 Our California labor and employment lawyers understand that the stakes of a workplace harassment claim are high--regardless of whether you are a small-business employer potentially facing devastating financial damages, or a harassed employee seeking justice for an experience that may have severely harmed your career prospects and personal dignity.

 Below, our California labor and employment attorneys discuss some of the most frequently asked questions we encounter about California harassment law:

 - 2. What about harassment other than sexual harassment?
-Can employees sue for harassment on the basis of race, sexual orientation, etc.?

 If, after reading this article, you have further questions, please don't hesitate to contact us at Shouse Law Group.

 The legal definition of harassment under California's Fair Employment and Housing Act ("FEHA") encompasses two distinct forms of harassment.
 These are:

 - "Quid pro quo" harassment, in which a supervisor asks an employee to engage in sexual activity as a condition of receiving some form of benefit at work (a promotion, a raise, retention in his/her job, etc.); and

 - "Hostile work environment" harassment, in which harassing conduct and workplace bullying create an abusive work environment for an employee.3

 Quid pro quo harassment is a form of sexual harassment only.